This website was originally my way to

 bits of them remain, giving this site an

-A web technology of recent interest is
+A web technology of interest in the early 2010's was

-images that automatically adapt to
+images that automatically adapted to

 different client device sizes.